godotengine/godot-docs/tutorials/shaders/shader_reference/shader_functions.rst

     Equivalent to ``abs(dFdx(p)) + abs(dFdy(p))``.

     :param p:
-        the expression of which to take the partial derivative.
+        The expression of which to take the partial derivative.

     :return:
-        the partial derivative.
+        The partial derivative.

     https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/fwidth.xhtml